Skip to main content

 Configure Mercure URLs (optional)

-It is possible to configure URLs for accessing Mercure server-side (for updating state information within application services) and client-side (for getting updates in Pimcore admin interface) via symfony configuration tree as follows:
+Configure the URLs for accessing Mercure server-side (for updating state information within application services) and client-side (for receiving updates in Pimcore Studio) through the Symfony configuration tree:

 pimcore_direct_edit: